dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ### PKCS#7 (Cryptographic Message Syntax Standard)

-- PKCS7 is standard used to sign and encrypt messages particularly in email communications or to sign digital documents for example emails or pdfs etc..
+- PKCS7 is standard used to sign and encrypt messages particularly in email communications or to sign digital documents for example text files or pdfs etc..
 - File extension: .p7b, .p7c, .p7m, .p7s
 - The key is not bundled in the file
 - One or more certificate packaged together but not signed or encrypted